momoqing/Toxoplasma-gondii-wild-mammals-climate-risk/README.md

 **Persistent tropical hotspots and regional redistribution of *Toxoplasma gondii* infection risk in wild mammals under climate change**

-The manuscript is intended for submission to *The Lancet Planetary Health*.
 This repository is prepared for research transparency, reproducibility, and post-publication data sharing.

 ## Repository status